Auburn University athletic teams have always been known as the Tigers, but they also famously use another animal on game days.

 They don't just use it as a war cry, though.
 They also try to use their golden eagles as an opportunity to "promote wildlife conservation."

-Spirit is special because he is the only American bald eagle and is easy to spot since he has a white head unlike the rest which have been golden eagles.
-His first game flight came in 2001 and is not able to be released back into the wild due to a beak injury.
+Another eagle, Spirit, will retire during the 2021 season.
+Spirit is special because she is the only American bald eagle to take flight at Auburn and is easy to spot since she has a white head unlike the rest, which have been golden eagles.
+Her first game flight came in 2001, and she is not able to be released back into the wild due to a beak injury.
 Bald eagles are actually common in the Alabama wilderness and also in Auburn.

-There have been seven birds who have served the school as the War Eagle with the first supposedly flying over the football field in 1892.
+Eight birds have served the school as the War Eagle with the first time supposedly flying over the football field in 1892.

-Because the tradition is so old, it is tough to point to exactly when and where it started.
-But the school has four different origins they point to as how Auburn’s battle cry came to be tied to the University.
+Because the tradition is so old, it is tough to point to exactly when and where it all started.
+But the school offers four different origins as how Auburn's battle cry came to be tied to the University.

 The most popular story is from 1892, when a Civil War veteran was at a game between Auburn and Georgia with his pet eagle he had found during the war.
 The bird was named Anvre and is now known as War Eagle I, the first of seven in school history, according to AuburnTigers.com.